ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

     }
 ```

 This will create a `libStreamlineAnnotationJNI.so` library that you can load in your Kotlin code, and then you can call the functions.
-Here we create a singleton `AnnotateStreamline.kt` that then enables Kotlin calls from the rest of our code:
+Here you will create a singleton `AnnotateStreamline.kt` that then enables Kotlin calls from the rest of your code:

 ```kotlin
 // Kotlin wrapper class for integration into Android project